 “What I really learned from a young age was selecting ingredients and vegetables at the market and not oversaturating them with spice, but making them shine by their natural taste,” Halasz said.
 For instance, he explained that there are many variations of tomatoes, and they are all used differently, whether that be through texture or how they are cut or prepared.

-Halasz, who is now a Scottsdale resident himself, strives to bring a unique experience to Scottsdale Fashion Square.
+Halasz, who is now a Scottsdale resident himself, strives to bring a unique experience to Scottsdale Fashion Square and become one of the top restaurants in Scottsdale.
 Valley native and classically French-trained Chef Brian Archibald will lead FRANCINE’s culinary team.
 Archibald brings more than three decades of culinary leadership experience, including tenures at some of the Valley’s finest restaurants and resorts.
 Chef Archibald said his longstanding relationships with farms and purveyors will allow the new FRANCINE restaurant to showcase some extraordinary dishes that are sourced from around the world.

 Everything you will find on the menu at FRANCINE will be similar to the flavor profiles and coastal cuisine that you might find right now in the French Riviera.
 Just as the seasons will change, so will our flavors.